hydroGR/evalhyd/_sources/cli/index.rst.txt

 Command Line
 ============

-`evalhyd-cli` is an command line executable to evaluate deterministic and probabilistic streamflow predictions.
+`evalhyd-cli` is a command line executable to evaluate deterministic and probabilistic streamflow predictions.

 Getting started